 Self-Care - Because you cannot pour from an empty cup!

 - Self-care – so important, you can’t pour from an empty cup.
-Don’t be afraid to reach out and ask for help if you’re feeling overwhelmed.
+One of the most important pieces of advice on raising twins is don’t be afraid to reach out and ask for help if you’re feeling overwhelmed.
 A couple of hour’s uninterrupted sleep or a hot shower can be the tipping point of retaining your sanity.
 Sleep deprivation is used as a means of torture for good reason!

 - Spousal/partner care – don’t forget to make time for your adult relationships too.
 Recruit helpers to watch the babies so you can spend time with one another, even if that time is spent cuddling in bed, catching up on your Zzz’s.

 - Safe sleep – make sure you are following the AAP’s guidelines for safe sleep; Rock n’Play’s and similar products, while very popular, are NOT designed or intended for babies to sleep in.
 Info on Safe Sleep can be found here: https://www1.nichd.nih.gov/publications/pubs/Documents/NICHD_Safe_to_Sleep_brochure.pdf

 - If your twins are identical, there is no need to paint their nails, use magic markers or any other toxins to tell them apart – here are some tips: